lifeomic/react-vis-network/README.md

 **NB:** This is simply syntactic sugar over [using HTML in Nodes](https://github.com/almende/vis/blob/master/examples/network/nodeStyles/HTMLInNodes.html) and will end up being a data+image.
 You will not recieve dom events through this component, use `Network`'s event system or `decorator`s instead.

-`decorator`: A react element positioned in the center of rendered `Node`.
+`decorator`: A react element positioned at the top center of rendered `Node`.
 A decorator is similar to `component` in that it's a [render prop](https://reactjs.org/docs/render-props.html) that recieves the props of a the node, and returns a react element.
 This element however doesn't need to be an svg.

 ```js
 const Decorator = props => {